nadduli/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display content of two files
 A script to display content of last lines of a file Display the first 10 lines of /etc/passwd
+A script that displays the third line of the file iacta.